-Cadence (CDNS): was the company with the least extreme drawdown yet still lost on a stress of the least extreme drawdown, yet still lost over 30% of its value in a two-month period despite displaying a TSR of 682.5% over the seven-years.
+Cadence (CDNS): was the company with the least extreme drawdown yet still look to extreme drawdown, yet still lost over 30% of its value in a two-month period despite displaying a TSR of 682.5% over the seven-vears.

-Tesla (TSLA): exhibited extreme volatility, with 15 T \equiv 5 \square \square drawdowns of 20+% and five 40+% drawdowns during the period, yet the stock still returned 727% for investors who weathered the many storms.
+Tesla (TSLA): exhibited extreme volatility, with 15 T = 5 L in drawdowns of 20+% and five 40+% drawdowns during the period, yet the stock still returned 727% for investors who weathered the many storms.